ACK-J/Port_Authority/README.md

 ## Test Websocket Portscanning
 - Site where you can test if WebSocket port scanning works: http://frontend-overflowstack.com/
+- Site where you can test if WebSocket port scanning works: https://discord.gg/WxkzWjfsNk
 - Click CTRL + Shift + I to see the networking tab where the blocked port scans will be shown.

 ## Test sites that port scan you or otherwise run ThreatMetrix scripts (Wall of Shame!)